Therapy for Relationships & Cultural Identity in Oakland, CA

 two lovers engraved on stone in tunisia representing the power of relationship therapy

-For Men Navigating Love, Family and Friendships:
+For Men Navigating Love, Family and Friendships

 Many of the men I work with want to show up as caring, dependable, and present, yet feel frustrated or disconnected in their relationships.
 You may feel pressure to stay composed, struggle to express what’s going on inside, or carry quiet anxiety and tension even when everything “looks fine” on the surface.
-Using a cultural framework in relationship therapy, I help men examine how they absorb messages from their broader social context and how that shapes the way they show up in relationships.
+Using a culturally informed framework in relationship therapy, I help men examine how they absorb messages from their broader social context and how that shapes the way they show up in relationships.
 For example…

 • You plan a thoughtful evening or check in just like a “good” partner should - and still feel your efforts bounce off a wall of distance.